 Due to the nature of the cut, the router bit hit a lot of brads and screws.
 I'll sand the end result but this bit is not looking healthy.

 I ran my orbital palm sander over the entire cabinet.
-Being a utilitarian piece I only ran coarse grit paper in order to remove major imperfections and reduce the chance of splinter.
+Being a utilitarian piece, I only ran coarse grit paper to remove major imperfections and reduce the chance of splinter.
 I tried the "cloth" sandpaper from Diablo and it was terrible.
-It was advertised as long life, but if the cloth hit any imperfection or a corner it would tear to rags.
+It was advertised as long life, but if the cloth hit any imperfection or a corner, it would tear to rags.
 I think this would be a good product for large flat surfaces like drywall.

 My initial design had very tight tolerances in width because of the original drawer slide design, so there was very little room for the ties I was using as replacement drawer hangers.
 Also, using two brackets is fine for a static drawer, however lining up the drawer with the rear tie was very difficult.

-After attempting to use the drawer slides above I realized the cabinet didn't have the clearance room to anchor the ties between the drawer side and the edge of the cabinet.
+After attempting to use the drawer slides above, I realized the cabinet didn't have the clearance room to anchor the ties between the drawer side and the edge of the cabinet.
 I then opted for a third and final retrofit of the drawer design using 1/2" angle aluminum.
 I was able to cut the aluminum to a reasonable length (16" gives 6 pieces per 96" length).
-I also mounted the alumunimum to avoid any interference with the drawers (pictured below).
-The additional clearance forced me to remove two drawers but the ease in accessing the contents is well workth it.
+I also mounted the aluminium to avoid any interference with the drawers (pictured below).
+The additional clearance forced me to remove two drawers, but the ease in accessing the contents is well worth it.

 PICTURE HERE OF ALUMINUM INSTALLED

-During the construction of this cabinet I actually found a used flat filing cabinet on Crags List.
+During the construction of this cabinet I found a used flat filing cabinet on Crags List.
 I now have both the commercially made steel cabinet inside my house along with my wooden cabinet in my garage.
-While the steel cabinet has real drawer slides allowing much faster searching of the contents, I prefer the dimensions of my personally made cabient.
-The steel cabinet is much deeper and is difficult to locate without sticking out awakwardly.
+While the steel cabinet has real drawer slides allowing much faster searching of the contents, I prefer the dimensions of my personally made cabinet.
+The steel cabinet is much deeper and is difficult to locate without sticking out awkwardly.

 PICTURE OF STEEL CABINET